-It took me some time to get accustomed to this and then we sped towards the Raya Yai island for snorkeling.
+It took me some time to get accustomed to this and then we sped towards the Raya Yai island for snorkelling.

 See that beautiful spot?
 I was enjoying the beauty too from my boat.
-But I had know clue that soon I will be jumping off there!
+But I had no clue that soon I will be jumping off there!

-For someone like me, who fears water, even though life jackets were on us, snorkeling seemed like a nightmare.
-I literally clinged on to this sweet lady the whole time and probably deprived her of the beautiful underwater life sighting(of which I could catch a glimpse every now and then) as well.
+For someone like me, who fears water, even though life jackets were on us, snorkelling seemed like a nightmare.
+I clung on to this sweet lady the whole time and probably deprived her of the beautiful underwater life sighting(of which I could catch a glimpse now and then) as well.

-The other side of the island, where we halted for lunch.
+This is other side of the island, where we halted for lunch:

-And yes, when I said a tractor, I really meant a tractor.
+And yes, when I said a tractor, I meant a tractor.

-The following picture is taken after the most unexpected life experience of mine.
+The following picture is taken after the most eye-opening life experience of mine.
 I wish I could explain it in words.
-The picture thus captures scared yet happy look on my face.
+The image thus captures the scared yet happy look on my face.

 After a full tummy, we did what every tourist would do – Enjoy the amazing waves and click hundreds of pictures!